N/A

 Nametag uncovers North Korean IT workers and other bad actors before they can set passwords and enroll in multi-factor authentication with Okta and your other identity directories.
 Deepfake Defense™ identity verification prevents imposters from continuing, while legitimate users can proceed to provision their accounts without IT support.
 Only Nametag protects both password and MFA enrollment.

-2. Secure self-service account recovery (password and MFA resets).
+2. Self-service account recovery (password and MFA resets).

 By default, Okta allows administrators to enable self-service password reset (SSPR) with authentication performed via email or SMS + a security question.
-This is convenient for users, but creates a major security vulnerability: email and SMS are notoriously easy to intercept or exploit, and security questions can't be trusted since the answers are so readily available online.
-For MFA resets, Okta does not offer self-service.
+This is convenient for users, but email and SMS are notoriously easy to intercept or exploit, and security questions can't be trusted since the answers are readily available online.
 To reset a user’s multi-factor authentication, an Okta admin must use the admin console to do it manually, creating an enormous burden and cost for IT support teams.

 Okta account lockouts can be annoying and costly.
 They affect employees, helpdesks, IT and security teams alike.
 The lockout challenge is a hard one to solve: if IT makes it too easy to unlock an account, threat actors could exploit this.
 But if the unlock process is too long and cumbersome, frustrated employees will make their voices heard.